katiestar99/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_clone_template.rst

 * Access / Credentials

-    * Ansible (or the target server) must have network access to the either vCenter server or the ESXi server you will be deploying to
+    * Assible (or the target server) must have network access to the either vCenter server or the ESXi server you will be deploying to

     * Username and Password